xyzz/gamecard-microsd/README.md

 `driver` contains a kernel module.
 Add it to taihen's `config.txt` KERNEL section.
 You can download a precompiled `.skprx` from the [Releases](https://github.com/xyzz/gamecard-microsd/releases) section.

 Your microSD card must have no partition table. exFAT filesystem should be written directly to the device.
-On linux, do:
+On Linux, do:

 ```
-mkfs.exfat /dev/sdx
+mkfs.exfat /dev/sdx # (without a number)
 ```

+On Windows, this works: https://redd.it/6o4gqh / https://redd.it/6o62vx

-I'm not sure how to do the same on windows.
-After that, the card still works on both linux and windows, however other devices might have some problems.
+After that, the card still works on both Linux and Windows, however other devices might have some problems.

 ### Compiling the driver